-1. Be sure to know your macaron recipe, practice it several times before you host the party.
+Practice it several times before you host the party.
 I like this one, it is not as sweet as you often find, but with great results.
 Have one batch of plain macaron shells ready to be filled and decorated before your guests arrive.
 Believe me, if you want to start the party with baking macarons from scratch, it will take far too long before you finally can settle down and enjoy them.
 This way your guests can already start with decorating early on and also takes off the pressure for the first batch to be perfect.

 Your guests will be happy to take the recipes back home and try on their own.
 Also be sure to print piping templates (circles of the macarons) to make piping easier and all the same size.
 Here you will find a printable for regular size macarons.
 For heart shaped macarons, check out these.
 Print each twice and put under parchment paper before piping (see picture in the middle).

-I have successfully filled macarons with strawberry cream, Nutella, caramel sauce, raspberry cream, lemon curd, chocolate ganache, and apricot jam.
+I have successfully filled macarons with strawberry cream, Nutella, salted caramel sauce, raspberry cream, lemon curd, chocolate ganache, peanut butter, and apricot jam.
 Obviously any jam works and many more fillings.
 Feel free to go wild.